Thinking beyond borders

 In the case of MERCOSUR nationals a simplified procedure applies (e.g. it is not required for the workers to justify their means of life in Uruguay).

-In addition to Uruguay’s domestic arrangements that provide relief from international double taxation, double taxation treaties are in force and effect with Argentina, Ecuador, Finland, Germany, Hungary, India, Liechtenstein, Luxembourg, Malta, Mexico, Portugal, Rumania, South Korea, Spain, Switzerland, United Arab Emirates, UK and Vietnam to prevent double taxation and allow cooperation between Uruguay and overseas tax authorities in enforcing their respective tax laws.
+In addition to Uruguay’s domestic arrangements that provide relief from international double taxation, double taxation treaties are in force and effect with Argentina, Belgium, Ecuador, Finland, Germany, Hungary, India, Liechtenstein, Luxembourg, Malta, Mexico, Portugal, Rumania, Singapore, South Korea, Spain, Switzerland, United Arab Emirates, UK and Vietnam to prevent double taxation and allow cooperation between Uruguay and overseas tax authorities in enforcing their respective tax laws.
 Additional treaties are in the process of negotiation or approval and are expected to come into force and effect in the near future.

 There is the potential that a permanent establishment (PE) could be created as a result of extended business travel, but this would depend on the type of services performed and the level of authority the employee has.